MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 *   BUT: The links are updated!
 *   Code quality check with phpstan: level 5 is OK except 19 remaining Errors.
 These were carefully checked and regarded as OK.
 Minor changes to reach level 5.

+= 0.0.16 =
+*   Bug-Fix for Image Update with same filename.
+Python testcase added for that and successfully tested.

 == Upgrade Notice ==

 Upgrade if you want to use webp images in WP and upload it via the REST-API.